YashMarmat/Dictionaries-in-python/README.md

 where, 'd' means dicitonary.

 # Note: Dictionary doesn't care about the order of reperesenting output, means it does not provide output in a sorted manner.
-But still sorting can be done in dictionary (shown in dictionary file at line number 84)
+But still sorting can be done in dictionary (shown in dictionary.py file at line number 84)